-We rely on community members to act as water champions by reporting everything from breaks in our system main lines to a neighborhood hose running down a driveway.
 Anonymous tips may be left below.
-We only follow up with you personally on a request basis.
+We only follow up with you personally if you request contact.
 Please be as specific as possible as to the time, date, location and type of problem.
-Photos are appreciated and helpful but are required.
+Photos are helpful but are not required.

 What To Do If You've Been Cited for Water Waste

-If an SVWD staff member has dropped off a citation tag to your home or business, the following procedure is followed:
+If a District staff member has left a citation tag to your home or business, the following procedure is followed:

-If you do not communicate within 24 hours that you received the notice, we will then notify you in writing.
-Letters will be sent to the account holder and whether they occupy the building or not, they will be held responsible for the irrigation system.
+- If you do not communicate within 24 hours that you received the notice, we will then notify you in writing.
+Letters will be sent to the account holder and they will be held responsible for the irrigation system, whether they occupy the property or not.